Brunell House (Jessamine St., Magnolia Springs, Alabama)

-The Brunell House at 12113 Jessamine St. in Magnolia Springs, Alabama, is a house that was built in 1910.
+The Brunell House at 12113 Jessamine St. in Magnolia Springs, Alabama, United States, is a house that was built in 1910.
 It was listed on the National Register of Historic Places in 1995.

 Architecture

 It is a vernacular cottage with elements of Classical Revival style, including Tuscan columns.
 It was built probably as a rental cottage for Mr. Brunell.

 Another NRHP-listed property in Magnolia Springs is also sometimes known as "Brunell House".
 This is the Governor's Club, a resort hotel which stands on property assembled by Chicago businessman Frank Brunell during 1901 to 1908.

 Brunell House is a contributing building in the Magnolia Springs Historic District, which was listed on the National Register in 2012.